 There are few words that can strike fear into a parent's heart quicker than daylight saving time.
-I mean, you know how tough it is for your adult body to handle falling back an hour and springing forward an hour, but how does daylight savings time affect kids?
-(Other than making them miserable and mean as hell.)
+I mean, you know how tough it is for your adult body to handle falling back an hour and springing forward an hour, but how does daylight saving time affect kids?
+(Other than making them miserable.)

 According to the National Institute of General Medical Sciences, your circadian rhythm is super important in developing a healthy sleep pattern.
 Your body's master "clock", the suprachiasmatic nucleus (SCN), controls the production of melatonin, which is the hormone that makes you sleepy.
 This SCN is also located just above your optic nerves in your hypothalamus, and relays information from the eyes to the brain.
-So when your little one is still seeing light, despite the fact that it's bedtime, their SCN is not producing melatonin, messing up their entire rhythm as they believe it's now bedtime, even though there's still an hour to go.
+So when your little one is not seeing light anymore at 6 p.m., their SCN is producing melatonin, messing up their entire rhythm as they believe it's now bedtime, even though there's still an hour to go.

 Pretty heavy stuff, right?
 And you just thought your kid was being a jerk.
 But it turns out their little bodies can't quite handle the full hour change as easily as we'd like.
 You can't do much about the time change, but you can try and make it easier on your little one with these five tips.
 And if that fails, make some coffee.
-(In fact, you should always be making the coffee, especially at daylight saving time.)
+(In fact, you should always be making the coffee, especially at the end of DST.)

-Daylight saving time sucks for everyone, but at least you know it's coming.
+The time change sucks for everyone, but at least you know it's coming.
 Try and get enough sleep the night of the time change, and prepare yourself for your little one having to adjust.
 Your body's circadian rhythm will be off as well, and if you're cranky, chances are your little one's going to be unhappy, too.

 Be prepared to watch your kid adjust to the time change for a few days.
-This may mean some late afternoon naps when they come home from school, or tough mornings getting them out of bed, but it's just like anything else in parenting — it will pass.
-And if it doesn't, I hear Arizona has no daylight saving time, so I hope your kid likes the Grand Canyon.
+This may mean some early mornings or trying to have them nap a little earlier than usual so they don't miss their bedtime, but it's just like anything else in parenting — it will pass.
+And if it doesn't, I hear Arizona has no daylight saving time.
+I hope your kid likes the Grand Canyon.